ifxdb/node-ifx_db/README.md

 npm install ifx_db
 ```

-The driver has a prebuilt binary for 64bit version of ARM, Linux and Windows, all other platform you may perform a local build.
+The driver has been certified to work with **Raspberry Pi**, it has prebuilt binaries for **ARM**, **x86 Linux64** and **Win64**, all other platform you may perform a local build.
 The current version of Informix native node driver (ifx_db@6.0.x) is being compiled with Node.js v6.11.x LTS libraries.
 The driver is expected to work node.js version 6x.

 **FYI**: Informix Client SDK 410 xC2 or above is needed the driver to connect to the database.
 Make sure Informix CSDK is configured and its environments are set prior to running application.